phoenixless325/apollo-graph-definition-generator/README.md

     "CAR_COLOR_BLACK": "black',
 }
 ```
-If we specify two keywords - *'RED'* and *'TYPE'*, based on the *Car.js* file, two enumerations will be coded, with names like
+If we specify two keywords - *'COLOR'* and *'TYPE'*, based on the *Car.js* file, two enumerations will be coded, with names like
 ```angular2html
 [name of file][keyword]
 ```